 Top Cross Country Road Trips in the U.S.A

 Before you set off on your road trip, it can help to learn more about the places you’re visiting.
-Knowing the length of your drive and where to stop to sleep and eat will come in really handy.
+Knowing the length of your drive and where to sleep and eat will be handy.
 There are tons of great resources out there for you to plan your trip.
-For instance, if you plan on seeing Ohio, Cullen Fischel has some great tips for you.

 Okay...now to the TOP 5 CROSS COUNTRY ROAD TRIPS that every Road Trip Planner should try, David Letterman style: